sicario001/Voting-Rules/README.md

 ## Experimental Setup
 ### Experiments
 1. Analyzing the convergence of fraction of manipulable preferences with changing sample size.
 We fixed the number of candidates to `5`, number of voters to `100` and varied the sample size as `[100, 500, 1000, 2000, 5000, 10000]`.
 2. Analyzing the fraction of manipulable preferences with changing candidate count.
-We fixed the number of voters to `100` and number of samples to `5000` and varied the candidate count as `[2, 3, 4, 5, 6]`
+We fixed the number of voters to `100` and number of samples to `5000` and varied the candidate count as `[2, 3, 4, 5, 6, 8, 10]`
 3. Analyzing the fraction of manipulable preferences with changing voter count.
 We fixed the number of candidates to `5` and number of samples to `5000` and varied the voter count as `[1, 2, 5, 10, 20, 50, 100, 200]`

 ### Justifications
-1. A setting of `5` candidates and `100` voters looks natural and at the same time is small enough to be efficiently computable for manipulability.
+1. A setting of `5` candidates and `100` voters looks natural for an election, and at the same time is small enough to be efficiently computable for manipulability.
-2. Based on the convergence plot, `5000` samples appears to be sweet spot for both high confidence of manipulable fractions as well as efficiency.
+2. Based on the convergence plot, `5000` samples appears to be sweet spot for both high confidence of manipulable fractions as well as efficiency of computation.

 ### Algorithm for checking manipulability
 1. Greedy strategy for f-Manipulation, discussed in [lecture 14](https://rohitvaish.in/Teaching/2022-Fall/Slides/Lecture-14.pdf), is being used for checking manipulability.